Burma campaign: Results

 Generally, the recovery of Burma is reckoned as a triumph for the British Indian Army and resulted in the greatest defeat the Japanese armies had suffered to that date.

 The attempted Japanese invasion of India in 1944 was launched on unrealistic premises as after the Singapore debacle and the loss of Burma in 1942, the British were bound to defend India at all costs.
 A successful invasion by Japanese Imperial forces would have been disastrous.
 The defence operations at Kohima and Imphal in 1944 have since taken on huge symbolic value as the turning of the tide in British fortunes in the war in the East.

+The campaign would also mark the final nail in the coffin for the INA after its short time in the limelight during Operation U-Go.
+The remaining INA remnants alongside Bose would begin an "epic retreat" to Bangkok, regularly suffering casualties due to strafing from Allied planes and sporadic attacks from Aung San's Burmese resistance.

-The American historian Raymond Callahan concluded "Slim's great victory ... helped the British, unlike the French, Dutch or, later, the Americans, to leave Asia with some dignity."
+The American historian Raymond Callahan concluded "Slim's great victory ... helped the British, unlike the French, Dutch or, later, the Americans, to leave Asia with some dignity".

-After the war ended a combination of the pre-war agitation among the Bamar population for independence and the economic ruin of Burma during the four-year campaign made it impossible for the former regime to be resumed.
+After the war ended, a combination of the pre-war agitation among the Bamar population for independence and the economic ruin of Burma during the four-year campaign made it impossible for the former regime to be resumed.
 Within three years both Burma and India were independent.

 American goals in Burma had been to aid the Nationalist Chinese regime.
 Apart from the "Hump" airlift, these bore no fruit until so near the end of the war that they made little contribution to the defeat of Japan.
 These efforts have also been criticised as fruitless because of the self-interest and corruption of Chiang Kai-Shek's regime.